-CMS and VA will comply with the requirements of the Federal Information Security Management Act (FISMA), 44 U.S.C.
-Chapter 35, Subchapter II, as amended by the Federal Information Security Modernization Act of 2014 (Pub.
-L. 113-283); related OMB circulars and memoranda, such as Circular A-130, Managing Information as a Strategic Resource (July 28, 2016), and Memorandum M-17-12 Preparing for and Responding to a Breach of Personally Identifiable Information (January 3, 2017); National Institute of Standards and Technology (NIST) directives; and the Federal Acquisition Regulations, including any applicable amendments published after the effective date of this Agreement.
+CMS and VA will comply with the requirements of the Federal Information Security Management Act (FISMA), as amended by the Federal Information Security Modernization Act of 2014 (Pub.
+L. 113-283), codified at 44 United States Code

+(U.S.C.)
+Chapter 35, Subchapter II; related 0MB circulars and memoranda, such as Circular A-130, Managing Information as a Strategic Resource (July 28, 2016) and Memorandum M-17-12 Preparing for and Responding to a Breach of Personally Identifiable Information (January 3, 2017); National Institute of Standards and Technology (NIST) directives; and the Federal Acquisition Regulations, including any applicable amendments published after the effective date of this Agreement.
 These laws, directives, and regulations include requirements for safeguarding Federal information systems and PII used in Federal agency business processes, as well as related reporting requirements.
-Both agencies recognize and will implement the laws, regulations, NIST standards, and OMB directives including those published subsequent to the effective date of this agreement.
+Both agencies recognize and will implement the laws, regulations, NIST standards, and 0MB directives including those published subsequent to the effective date of this Agreement.

-FISMA requirements apply to all Federal contractors, organizations, or entities that possess or use Federal information, or that operate, use, or have access to Federal information systems on behalf of an agency.
+FISMA requirements apply to all Federal agencies, contractors, organizations, or entities that possess or use Federal information, or that operate, use, or have access to Federal information systems on behalf of an agency.
 Both agencies are responsible for oversight and compliance of their contractors and agents.